LucinoGonzaga/LucinoGonzaga/README.md

-## Presentation 👋
+## About Me: 👋

-Hello, my name is Lucino, live in Brasília and I am passionate about technology.

-"The true wise man is an eternal learner" Leonardo da Vinci
+🎓 Graduated in Systems Analysis and Development <br />👨‍💻 Working with technology since 2010 <br />📖 Learning about Blockchain and Smart Contracts <br /> 😍 I’m passionate about technology

 ## Skills 🚀